joejcollins/professor-bergman/docs/raspberry-pi-setup/index.md

     ![SD Card](./03-erase-card.png)

-1. And the tool to clean the previous install will be run.
+1. If there is a previous installation to be dealt with the dashboard will run the tool to clean it up.

     ![SD Card](./04-clean-previous.png)